Households & Travelers

 A dialog appears where you can:

 Uncheck any fields that don't apply to this client or trip.
-For example, if a client already has their passport on file, you can deselect passport details and only ask for DOB and gender.
+For example, if a client already has their passport on file, you can deselect passport details and only ask for DOB and a phone number.
 At least one field must remain selected.

 The link expires in 3 days.
 If it expires before the client responds, click the Resend button in the pending badge that appears where the send button was.